jackhallybone/quick-tk-gui/README.md

 ### Prompt Example (preset and custom)

-Optionally, the `ThreadedGUI` class can create a "prompt" which handles basic user interactivity (it creates a `UserPromp` instance in the background).
+Optionally, the `ThreadedGUI` class can create a "prompt" which handles basic user interactivity (it creates a `_Prompt` instance in the background).
 The `presets` module provides some basic UIs, or these can be defined by the user and attached to the "prompts" mechanism.

 #### Interactivity